gitana/alpaca/site/index.md

 </div>

-## Getting Started

-It's easy to get started.
-You can grab the code and drop it into your new or existing projects.
-You can also download the source code, build it yourself and customize Alpaca for your own projects.
-Check out our
-<a href="documentation.html">documentation</a> and <a href="download.html">downloads</a>.

-## Open Source Project

-Alpaca is a community-led <a href="https://github.com/gitana/alpaca" target="_blank">open-source project</a>
-licensed under Apache 2.0.

-Join the <a href="http://www.github.com/gitana/alpaca" target="_blank">Alpaca Project</a> on GitHub to
-grab a copy of the source code and contribute to the growing Alpaca Community.

-If you have a question about Alpaca, please visit the <a href="http://www.cloudcms.org">Alpaca Forums</a>.
-We'd love to get to know you and to hear your feedback!
+## How do I get started?

+You can drop Alpaca into your new or existing web or mobile projects.
+Alpaca is a simple JavaScript library that you can plug in wherever you'd like.
+You can <a href="download.html">install or download Alpaca</a> using conventional tools like Bower or NPM.
+Or you can <a href="download.html">grab a release</a> from our
+ <a href="download.html">download page</a>.

+## Why is Alpaca open source?

+When we were building Cloud CMS, we ended up producing a really great forms engine to serve as part of our front end We're big on open source, having worked on such projects as Alfresco and the Spring Framework in the past.
+We thought it only made sense to put Alpaca into the wild to see what it could do.

+We're thrilled with the results.
+Alpaca has enjoyed several years of iteration and today stands as a really nicely packaged library for developers, system integrators and many others to use within their projects.

+We'd love for you to <a href="download.html">try out Alpaca</a> and to <a href="source.html">contribute to the project</a>.
+If you're able to fix a bug, add a new feature or implement something cool, it'll probably go a long way to helping someone else out there.
+And that's what community is all about.

-## Enterprise Support
+## Do you offer Support for Alpaca?

-If you're using Alpaca within an enterprise application and would like formal support, please <a href="contact.html">contact us</a>
+We offer formal, production and development support for Alpaca via a support contract.
+A support contract gives your developers a channel for expressing priority features and requirements.
+It also provides our team with a way to guarantee a service-level commitment for your production apps.

+To learn more about production support, please <a href="contact.html">contact Cloud CMS</a>
  with information about your project.
-We will have someone contact you right away.
+A member of team will be in touch with you right away.

 <script>
 $("TABLE.stack").dataTable({